rise-iil/a-novel-topic-modeling-based-weighting-framework/Readme.md

-# A novel topic modeling based weighting framework for directed undersampling
+# A novel topic modeling based weighting framework for class imbalance learning.

 ## List of Files
 * confusionmatStats.m -> Function which computes the Precision, Recall, F-score and Confusion Matrix